notAperson535/OneClick-macOS-Simple-KVM/docs/guide-phone-passthrough.md

 ---
-title: Passing through your iPhone to macOS (for Xcode)
+title: Passing through your iPhone to macOS (works with Xcode)
 ---

 # If you are trying to pass through any other usb device, [use this guide instead](/docs/guide-usb-passthrough)